internalfx/rethinkdb-regrid/README.md

 ##### Description

-Returns a new write stream for storing a file in ReGrid.
+Returns a write stream for storing a file in ReGrid.

 ##### Example